dnikic/interviewcore/README.md

 OpenAi question:
 - Explain recursion in javascript and show an explained example of its ussagee to solve the reverse linked list letcode problem.

+Explain how to determine O complexity and give an explained example of an algorith analisys

 ## Overview

 6 coding interview concepts